Vehicle registration plates of Singapore: Other categories

 A "Restricted Use" vehicle displays a registration plate with white letters on a diagonally bisected background, the upper half of which is red and the lower half emerald green.
 The two lead characters of the plate are "RU".
+These vehicles are generally confined to a certain boundaries, like for example, a circuit in a driving school.
+When outside of these restricted boundaries, such vehicles are either required to be tagged with a trade-plate or towed.

 "Hazardous Cargo" plates were introduced in 2005, using normal commercial vehicle registrations, often in the 'Y' code, but with, unusually, black figures on a reflective orange background.
 These trucks are permitted to carry fuel, gas canisters and chemicals (flammables), and are not permitted to enter both tunnels and city areas unless route arrangements have been made in advance with the fire services.
 Malaysian lorries are also required to have a separate HAZMAT orange licence plate affixed to both the trailer and wagon (tow head).
 Such vehicles are subject to the same rules as Singapore-registered hazardous cargo vehicles.

 "Research and Development" vehicles display a half-yellow, half-blue plate with the prefix "RD".

-Motor dealers and traders use white on blue plates using the suffix "S", preceded by up to four numerals for their test drive vehicles.
+Motor dealers and traders use trade plates, which are white on blue plates using the suffix "S", preceded by up to four numerals, for their test drive vehicles.

-Driving instructors teaching students in Singapore must display an "L" ("learner") plate beside their vehicle registration plates on both the front and back of the vehicle.
+Student drivers or riders learning must display an "L" ("learner") plate beside their vehicle registration plates on both the front and back of the vehicle.